psvet/obey/API.md

 <a name="obey"></a>
 ## obey : <code>object</code>
-This object exposes the top-level public api methods for obey
+The main object for Obey; exposes the core API methods for standard use as well as the API for all other modules

 **Kind**: global namespace